Lucaman99/Math-and-Physics/README.md

-# Math-and-Physics
-Math and physics
+# Math and Physics Projects
+### All of the math/physics/computer science project written material that I have created
+---